MicrosoftDocs/azure-devops-docs/docs/repos/git/complete-pull-requests.md

 ::: moniker range="<= azure-devops-2019"

-The Azure CLI isn't supported in this version.
+Azure CLI isn't supported in this version.
 For more information, see [Get started with Azure DevOps CLI](../../cli/index.md).

 ::: moniker-end